roee88/killercoda-scenario-istio/istio-kiali/traffic-mgmt.md

+> Note: the images in this lab are different from what you will observe since they include a v3 of the travels service whereas this lab only deploys v1 and v2

 The Travel Demo application has several portals deployed on the *travel-portal* namespace consuming the *travels* service deployed on the *travel-agency* namespace.

 The *travels* service is backed by a single workload called *travels-v1* that receives requests from all portal workloads.